fenago/ansible-course/md/Lab_7.md

 =====================================

-As stated earlier, our goal is to try to use the same automation code as widely as possible.
-However, as much as we try to standardize our technology environments, variants always creep in.
-For example, it is impossible to simultaneously perform a major upgrade on all your servers in one go, so when a major new OS version comes out, such as **Red Hat Enterprise Linux** (**RHEL**) 8 or Ubuntu Server 20.04, it is inevitable that some machines will remain on older versions as others are upgraded.
-Similarly, an environment might be standardized on Ubuntu, but then an application is introduced that has only been certified to run on CentOS.
-In short, as important as standardization is, variances will always creep in.

-When writing Ansible playbooks, especially roles, your goal should be for them to be as widely applicable as possible throughout your environment.
-A classic example of this is package management---let\'s say you are writing a role to install the Apache 2 web server.
-If you have to support both Ubuntu and CentOS with this role, not only do you have different package managers to deal with ([yum] and [apt]), you also have different package names ([httpd] and [apache2]).

-In Lab 4 we looked at how to apply conditions to tasks using the [when] clause, along with facts gathered by Ansible, such as [ansible\_distribution].
-However, there is another way of running tasks on specific hosts that we haven\'t yet looked at.
-In the same lab, we also looked at the concept of defining multiple plays in one playbook---there is a special module that can create inventory groups for us based on Ansible facts and we can leverage this along with multiple plays to create a playbook that runs the appropriate tasks on each host based on its type.
-This is best explained by a practical example, so let\'s get started.

 Assume that we are using the following simple inventory file for this example, which has two hosts in a single group called [app]: